Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Optimal rates with deep ReLU networks

 A good approximation of a model should be one that has the same structure as itself.
 Hence, the basic idea of designing an alternative of $f_\rho$ is to construct a model that has the same structure as $f_\rho$.
-The following proposition shows that the true predictor for a pairwise problem has an anti-symmetric structure, which suggests the structure of the approximation of $f_\rho$.
-The proof of Proposition~\ref{prop:anti-symmetric} can be found in Section~\ref{sec:proof-relu}. \begin{prop} Under Assumption \ref{assump:anti-sym}, the true predictor $f_\rho$ is anti-symmetric, \ie for almost $x, x' \in \X$, there holds $f_\rho(x,x') = -f_\rho(x', x). $ Furthermore, there holds \end{prop} The nice decomposition of $f_\rho$ given in the above proposition indeed tells us how to find a targeted approximation, i.e., we consider making use of a series of ReLU networks to approximate $f_\rho$ with the structure in \eqref{eq:decomp_of_true_predictor}.
+The following proposition shows that the true predictor has an anti-symmetric structure under Assumption~\ref{assump:anti-sym}, which suggests the structure of the approximation of $f_\rho$.
+The proof of Proposition~\ref{prop:anti-symmetric} can be found in Appendix B. \begin{prop} Under Assumption \ref{assump:anti-sym}, the true predictor $f_\rho$ is anti-symmetric, \ie for almost $x, x' \in \X$, there holds $f_\rho(x,x') = -f_\rho(x', x). $ Furthermore, \end{prop} The nice decomposition of $f_\rho$ given in the above proposition indeed tells us how to find a targeted approximation, i.e., we consider making use of a series of ReLU networks to approximate $f_\rho$ with the structure in \eqref{eq:decomp_of_true_predictor}.
 Before introducing our approximation, we give the definition of deep ReLU neural networks, which are the basis of our structured networks.
-We denote $\sigma(t) = (t)_+$ the ReLU activation function acting componentwise on the vectors.
+We denote $\sigma(t) = (t)_+$ as the ReLU activation function acting componentwise on the vectors.
 Let $w_0 \in\mathbb{N}^+$ be the dimension of the input space, $w_L=1$ and $w_l\in\N^+$ be the width of the $l$-th layer for $l=1,\ldots,L-1$, where $L\in\N$ is the depth of the network.
+Let $\widetilde{X}\subset\R^{w_0}$.
 A deep ReLU neural network $h$ from $\widetilde{\X}$ to $\R$ with depth $L$ has the form

 where $T_l\in\R^{w_l\times w_{l-1}}$ indicates the connection matrix between the $l$-th layer and the $ {(l-1)}$-th layer, $b_l \in \R^{w_l}$ is the bias, and $a\in\R^{w_{L-1}}$.
 Let $\|\cdot\|_0$ denote the number of nonzero elements of the corresponding matrices and vectors.
 We define the number of nonzero weights and computation units of $h$ by $(\|a\|_0+1) + \sum_{l=1}^{L-1} \|T_l\|_0 + \|b_l\|_0$ and $\sum_{l=1}^{L-1} w_l$, respectively.
 We say a network $h$ has the complexity $(L,W,U)$ if its depth, the number of nonzero weights and computation units are $L, W$ and $U$.